awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https.md

 1. CloudFront decrypts the response, re\-encrypts it, and forwards the object to the viewer\.
 CloudFront also saves the object in the edge cache so that the object is available the next time it's requested\.

 1. The viewer decrypts the response\.

+The process works basically the same way whether your origin is an Amazon S3 bucket, MediaStore, or a custom origin such as an HTTP/S server\.

 **Note**
 To help thwart SSL renegotiation\-type attacks, CloudFront does not support renegotiation for viewer and origin requests\.